WojciechMatuszewski/programming-notes/aws/aws-stuff.md

     -   your init code will run as if it was invoked with the CPU equivalent to the amount of memory allocated ot the AWS Lambda.

-    -   this is **completely different than the init phase of the "regular" AWS Lambda functions**, [where you get one full CPU for free](https://youtu.be/NZVNAEK6shc?t=2184) regardless of the memory settings of your AWS Lambda.
+    -   this is **completely different from the init phase of the "regular" AWS Lambda functions**, [where you get one full CPU for free](https://youtu.be/NZVNAEK6shc?t=2184) regardless of the memory settings of your AWS Lambda.

 #### On-demand (unreserved) concurrency and proactive initialization